ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * dialog: "UnsignedInt" \| "UnsignedInt\[\]" (optional only if the analysis was not derived from any of the dialog)

-The value of the dialog parameter is the index to the dialog or array of indices to dialogs in the dialog array to which this analysis object corresponds.
+The value of the dialog parameter is the index to the dialog or array of indices to the Dialog Object array to which this analysis object corresponds.

 ### mediatype {#analysis-mediatype}